What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 If you're not sure if your project is appropriate for this event, check with your liaison librarian.

-Abstracts should include a short introduction or background to put the research into context; purpose of the research project; a problem statement or thesis; a brief description of materials, methods, or subjects (as appropriate for the discipline); results and analysis; conclusions and implications; and recommendations.
-For research projects still in progress at the time of abstract submission, students should include their anticipated main findings and indicate that results and conclusions will be presented at the Forum.
+For works still in progress at the time of submission, students should include their anticipated findings and indicate that results and conclusions will be presented at the Forum.

 Please see U of T's page on writing abstracts for additional tips.